Capture Alaska's Wilderness and Wildlife!

-Join us on an eight-day photography expedition, and experience the scenic wonders of Alaska's Inside Passage aboard the Caledonia.
-The Caledonia offers an outstanding platform from which to photograph the tidewater glaciers, coastal brown bears and migrating humpback whales of Alaska.
+Join us on an eight-day photography expedition, and experience the scenic wonders of Alaska's Inside Passage aboard Glacier Bear.
+The Glacier Bear offers an outstanding platform from which to photograph the tidewater glaciers, coastal brown bears and migrating humpback whales of Alaska.
 Photographers of all experience levels, especially those wishing to experience Alaska in comfort, will love exploring aboard this handsome boat.

 Be sure to book this eight-day expedition soon.
-Our 2017 Photography Workshop sold out several months in advance.
-We have already accepted four participants for 2018.
+Our previous Photography Expeditions have sold out several months in advance.

 Nothing matches the freedom and comfort of a photography expedition aboard a private Alaskan yacht.
 Our "mobile base" transports us to pristine waterways, with unparalleled access to whales and wildlife, and the best locations for viewing fjords, icebergs and glaciers.
 Wildlife photographers can expect to add Alaska Brown Bears, Stellar Sea Lions, Harbor Seals, Orcas, Humpback Whales, and Bald Eagles to their dream portfolios.
 Landscape photographers will thrill at the photographic perspectives available from wilderness hikes, our highly stable double kayaks, and our motorized skiff.
 There simply is no better way to share the joy of the mesmerizing Alaskan wilderness, than capturing images with your fellow photographers.